dbtrail

 Snapshot frequency

 More frequent snapshots = faster point-in-time recovery (less binlog to replay).
-A weekly snapshot is fine for most workloads; daily is a typical choice for production databases on Pro and above.
+A weekly snapshot is fine for most workloads; daily is a typical choice for production databases.
 Continuous streaming covers everything between snapshots.

 Scheduled backups